silverludvig/healthcare-big-data-infrastructure/README.md

 Jenkins for CI/CD: Jenkins pipelines are configured to automate the deployment of Terraform scripts, Python data workflows, and Ansible playbooks.
 This helps in maintaining consistency across environments and reduces manual intervention.

 Data Governance: Although the data used in this project is from a Kaggle dummy dataset, data governance practices are applied as if it were real healthcare data.
-This includes establishing data stewardship roles, creating data quality dashboards, and implementing data retention policies.